DRIVER-EU/test-bed-wms-service/README.md

 npm link
 ```

-Run `wms_lite -?` to see the command line options.
+Run `test-bed-wms-service -?` to see the command line options.

 See the required environment settings in launch.json
 - "GDAL_DATA": "c:/Program Files/QGIS 2.16/share/epsg_csv" (I use the version from QGIS),